omar-polo/mymenu/README.md

 ## TODO

+ - Improve the filtering process of the completions

  - Improve UTF8 support

    The whole UTF8 support is still kinda naïve and should definitely be improved.

  - Opacity support

- - Command line flags

-   At the moment the X Resource Database is the only way to interact with the graphic appearance of MyMenu.

 ## Scripts